vandamd/vandamdinh.com/content/about.md

 +++
 title = "About me"
 date = 2024-02-10
-updated = 2024-08-05
+updated = 2024-08-31
 template = "about.html"
 +++

 Hey!
 I'm a 21 year old software engineer based in Bristol, UK.
-I'm currently working at Dyson, solving robotic-simulation-esque problems along with some MyDyson cloud stuff too.
+I'm currently studying Engineering Mathematics at Bristol University for my fourth year.

-I'll be returning to Bristol Uni in September for my fourth year of study in Engineering Mathematics.
+I was prev. working at Dyson, solving robotic-simulation-esque problems along with some MyDyson cloud stuff too.

 # What I'm focusing on right now
-1. Completing my internship at Dyson
+1. Building something...
-2. Attaining V4 on 2024 Moonboard
+2. University
-3. Reading
+3. Attaining V5 on 2024 Moonboard